Make your users feel like your events calendar is a seamless part of your website

 9 Ways Your Organization Can Benefit From Holding Events

+It's 2018.
+You know the power of quality website content.
 Keeping your website event calendar chock full of interesting events drives traffic to your calendar and your website and improves SEO.
 Sure, all this talk about SEO, web traffic, and social media is important, but in-person engagement is what events are all about, right?
+Right.

 Let’s get back to basics and cover the multiple ways your organization can benefit from holding real, in-person, live events.